BCDevOps/ocp-cd-pipeline/README.md

 # ocp-cd-pipeline

-This is a groovy library (provided as jar file) for helping orchestrating the creation of OpenShift objects required for building and deploying applications.
+This is a groovy library/utility (provided as jar file) for helping orchestrating the creation of OpenShift objects required for building and deploying applications.

 # Motivation